 Alcohol should not be consumed before or within 24 hours after any procedure, or in conjunction with medication.

-For first class patients, the hospital offers a bottle of water and box of tissue upon admission (one time only).
+The hospital offers a bottle of water and box of tissue upon admission (one time only).

 Towels are provided under your request.

 There is an underground parking area.